What are social media stories?

 And, he compares social media stories to quick business interactions, like passing someone in the hall or running into them at the coffee shop: “sometimes we want a way to just make a connection, have a laugh with our colleagues and move on.”

-So stories are coming to LinkedIn soon.
+Social media stories on LinkedIn are now available.
 And if you ask me, that’s a good thing.

 Okay, we’re getting to the best part: inspiration for your social media stories!